raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 ```
 --- /task ---

-Once last thing, note both conditional statements sit within a forever block.
-This block ensures that all conditions are checked - forever - throughout the game.

 ## Stop the tree from getting too big!
 There's one more conditional statment; if then.
 It's a little simpler: